 He has held visiting appointments at London School of Economics (Department of Media and Communications), Göteborg University, Sweden (Centre for Consumer Science), University of Auckland, New Zealand (Centre for Digital Enterprise), Bocconi University in Milan (Program in Fashion, Experience, and Design), the Indian School of Business, Hyderabad (Marketing Department), and Wesleyan University (Center for the Humanities).

-He serves on the editorial boards of the journals Critical Studies in Fashion and Beauty, European Journal of Marketing, Innovative Marketing, International Journal of Indian Culture and Business Management, Journal of Business Research, Journal of Historical Research in Marketing, Journal of Macromarketing, Marketing Theory and Visual Methodologies.
+He serves on the editorial boards of the journals Critical Studies in Fashion and Beauty, European Journal of Marketing, Innovative Marketing, International Journal of Indian Culture and Business Management, Journal of Historical Research in Marketing, Journal of Macromarketing, Journal of Promotional Communication, Marketing Theory, and Visual Methodologies.

 Professor Schroeder is a frequent speaker at academic and industry seminars, as well as a regular media commentator.
 He is a Trustee of the George Eastman Museum, a Fellow of the Institute for Brands and Brand Relationships, and an Advisory Board Member of the Race in the Marketplace Forum.